1899

 - October 16, 1946 – Strike ends

-- October 1, 1947 – The newly formed Chicago Transit Authority assumes control of the rapid transit system
+- October 1, 1947 – The newly formed Chicago Transit Authority (CTA) assumes control of the rapid transit system

 - January 29, 1951 – Employees strike